How Performance Marketing Accelerates B-to-B Prospecting

 JULY 5, 2012

 Every time you turn around, a new “performance marketing” opportunity turns up for B-to-B marketers.
 But there are some potholes to consider.
 Let’s look at how marketers get value out of this approach to finding new customers. .
-This highly popular technique was pioneered by trade publishers looking for ways to extend the value of their customer access.
+So marketers need to do the math.

 To Gate or Not to Gate, That Is the B-to-B Content Marketing Question